 - It can be consumed only once

-Once we call a terminal operation, a new stream would have to be generated in order to apply the same series of aggregate operations.
+Once we call a terminal operation, a new stream would have to be generated in order to apply the same series of java streams operations.

 - Can be parallelised